Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Optical conductivity calculation for the ideal Kagome lattice antiferromagnet

-{Another situation that needs to be pointed out is: within bond operator mean-field theory, a second order transition from VBS to a magnetically ordered state occurs when the single-triplon gap closes continuously leading to triplon condensation.\cite{2004_Matsumoto,2008_cepas,2012_Hwang} Close to such a transition, on the VBS side, the single-triplon gap is small and hence we expect the broad hump, as seen in all the three VBSs above, to shift to lower energy and most likely ultimately replaced by power-law behaviour right at the critical point.
-This situation should be contrasted with the other more exotic phase transitions that have {been} recently discussed.\cite{2013_Potter,2013_Huh}}
+Another situation that needs to be pointed out is: within bond operator mean-field theory, a second order transition from VBS to a magnetically ordered state occurs when the single-triplon gap closes continuously leading to triplon condensation \cite{2004_Matsumoto,2008_cepas,2012_Hwang}.
+Close to such a transition, on the VBS side, the single-triplon gap is small and hence we expect the broad hump, as seen in all the three VBSs above, to shift to lower energy and most likely ultimately replaced by power-law behaviour right at the critical point.
+This situation should be contrasted with the other more exotic phase transitions that have been recently discussed \cite{2013_Potter,2013_Huh}.

-{While it is not clear, to {the} best of our knowledge, what kind of {spin} Hamiltonian on {the} Kagome lattice may yield such a transition, we note that recent {variational Monte Carlo simulation studies\cite{2011_Iqbal}} show addition of small but finite ferromagnetic next nearest neighbor (NNN) coupling to the nearest neighbor Heisenberg antiferromagnet on {the ideal} Kagome lattice stabilizes a VBS state.
-Similarly, another calculation\cite{2008_cepas} suggest that a {N\'eel} phase is obtained by tuning the DM interactions of the form considered here.
+While it is not clear, to the best of our knowledge, what kind of spin Hamiltonian on the Kagome lattice may yield such a transition, we note that recent variational Monte Carlo simulation studies \cite{2011_Iqbal} show addition of small but finite ferromagnetic next nearest neighbor (NNN) coupling to the nearest neighbour Heisenberg antiferromagnet on the ideal Kagome lattice stabilizes a VBS state.
+Similarly, another calculation \cite{2008_cepas} suggest that a N\'eel phase is obtained by tuning the DM interactions of the form considered here.
 We can speculate that in the two-dimensional phase diagram containing both ferromagnetic NNN and DM, such a transition may be possible.
-While description of such a transition is clearly beyond the scope of the present work, we note that for none of the above VBS states the optical conductivity is expected to vanish for low frequencies.
-We note that this is in contrast to the recent calculations\cite{2013_Huh} where, for the transition from the Z$_2$ spin liquid to 12-site VBS state, the vison contribution to the optical conductivity vanishes due to vanishing of the electric polarization operator and no optical response is expected at low frequencies (below the single spinon gap).}